 Many options are available if you’re looking for somewhere to stay in Quebec.
 You can find hotels and inns all over the province, from small towns to major metropolitan areas.
 Our extensive online selection of Quebec hotels will help you find the perfect place to stay while visiting this beautiful province.
 From luxurious resorts to charming B&Bs, we have everything you need to find the perfect lodging choice for your vacation needs.
 And if you need assistance making a reservation, our team of experts is always happy to help.
 So what are you waiting for?

 Reserve a room

 Another tip would be to consider staying in a rural village, such as those located in the Eastern Townships or the Charlevoix region.
-These villages often have a variety of accommodation options, such as cottages, inns, and B&Bs, that are nestled among the natural beauty of the area and offer comfortable and cozy stays.
-Many of these rural villages are surrounded by nature, and they offer great opportunities for activities such as hiking, skiing, and ice-fishing in winter, and swimming, kayaking, and fishing in summer.
+These villages often have various accommodation options, such as cottages, inns, and B&Bs, that are nestled among the area’s natural beauty and offer comfortable and cozy stays.
+Many of these rural villages are surrounded by nature, offering great opportunities for activities such as hiking, skiing, and ice-fishing in winter, swimming, kayaking, and fishing in summer.